River Bride, Dorset

 The River Bride is a river in Dorset, England, situated between the towns of Dorchester and Bridport.
-It runs through the Bride Valley, a distinct landscape area in the Dorset National Landscape.
+The river is a chalk stream and runs through the Bride Valley, a distinct landscape area in the Dorset National Landscape.

 The River Bride is approximately 6.5 mi long and has a catchment area of 15 sqmi.
 It rises on the eastern side of Black Down at an altitude of 90 m beneath an artificial lake at Bridehead House, Littlebredy on the escarpment of the Dorset Downs.
 It flows west to its mouth west of Burton Bradstock, reaching the coast through a break in coastal cliffs at Burton Freshwater.
 It empties into the English Channel over the western end of Chesil Beach where it "forms itself into a pool and fights to get to the sea intact before sinking into the shingle."
 It has nine tributaries and descends more than 60 m in its first three miles.

 The Bride Valley is a protected area as part of the Dorset National Landscape (an Area of Outstanding Natural Beauty).
 The National Landscape Partnership describe it as a broad clay valley having a sweeping profile enclosed by the chalk escarpment to the north and east, and smaller limestone escarpment to the south, with a "strong undeveloped rural character".
 Land use is primarily a patchwork of dairy pasture and wet woodland in the valley floor, and arable, scrub and calcareous grassland on the valley sides.